nimishdudhe01/Assembly-Language/README.md

 # Assembly Language
-A beginners guide to program in assembly language on linux.
+A beginners guide to program in x86 assembly language on linux.

 ---

+## Linux Syscalls